philliphsu/NumberPadTimePicker/README.md

 nptp_headerBackground    | Background of the header containing the inputted time and AM/PM.
 This can be a color or a drawable. nptp_divider             | Divider separating the header from the number pad.
 This can be a color or a drawable. nptp_numberPadBackground | Background of the number pad.
-This can be a color or a drawable.
+This can be a color or a drawable. nptp_is24HourMode        | Whether the number pad should use 24-hour mode.

 #### Table 2.
 Bottom sheet styleable attributes